adanmaftei/LiveEventService/docs/COMPLIANCE.md

 | Marketing Data | Until consent is withdrawn | Consent |

 ### Data Deletion
-- Automatic deletion occurs at the end of the retention period
+- Automatic deletion at the end of the retention period: NOT YET IMPLEMENTED as a scheduled job; currently a policy/operational guideline
 - Users can request early deletion via the service interface or by contacting support
-- Backups are retained for 30 days before permanent deletion
+- API support: `DELETE /api/users/{id}` (admin-only) performs deactivation + anonymization to preserve event integrity while honoring privacy.
+- Backups retention is managed by RDS/Backup plans; production default is 35 days (see CDK stack)

 ## Security Measures

 ### Technical Measures
 - Data encryption in transit (TLS 1.2+)
-- Data encryption at rest (AES-256)
+- Data encryption at rest at the storage level (RDS encryption via KMS)
+- Field-level encryption for PII: NOT YET IMPLEMENTED (planned via EF Core value converters and KMS-backed keys)
 - Regular security audits and penetration testing
 - Access controls and principle of least privilege
 - Multi-factor authentication for administrative access